Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Integrating Structured Knowledge Into Story Generation: A Taxonomy

-Given a starting story event, COEP \cite{Coep} frames the story generation process into two modules: an inference module that reasons knowledge explanations out of input story contexts, such as intentions and causes, and a generation module that generates future events prompted by the knowledge explanations.
-In the inference module, COEP finetunes BART, a PLM, with commonsense knowledge from ATOMIC in the same way as Guan et al. \cite{Common-Posttrain}.
-But different from transforming triples into texts using pre-defined templates, COEP simply concatenates the subject entity and the relation of a triple to form the input knowledge context, then feeds it into BART to predict the target entity.
+COEP \cite{Coep} focuses on the commonsense logic when generating a future event.
+Given a current story event and its previous context, it frames the story generation process into two modules: i) an inference module that reasons knowledge explanations out of input story contexts, such as intentions and causes, and ii) a generation module that generates future events prompted by the knowledge explanations.
+In its inference module, COEP finetunes BART, a PLM, with commonsense knowledge from ATOMIC in the same way as KEG.
+But different from transforming triples into text using pre-defined templates, COEP simply concatenates the subject entity and the relation of a triple to form the input knowledge context, then feeds it into BART to predict the target entity.
 The ATOMIC-enhanced BART can generate commonsense explanations for inputted story events.
 Afterward, in the generation module, COEP finetunes another BART with knowledge from ConceptNet to better learn sequential dependency of events.
 The input story events packed with commonsense explanations are fed into the Concept-enhanced BART to predict future events.